wombleton/gitlaw-nz/acts/C/Corporations (Investigation and Management) Act 1989.md

         *   (iii) for any other reason in the public interest,---

-        if those members or creditors or beneficiaries or the public interest cannot be adequately protected under the Companies Act 1955 or the [Companies Act 1993][96] or in any other lawful way.
+        if those members or creditors or beneficiaries or the public interest cannot be adequately protected under the [Companies Act 1993][95] or in any other lawful way.

+    Section 4(b): amended, on 5 December 2013, by [section 14][94] of the Companies Amendment Act 2013 (2013 No 111).

-    Section 4(b)(iii): amended, on 1 July 1994, by [section 2][95] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 4(b)(iii): amended, on 1 July 1994, by [section 2][96] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

 ##### 5 General objects of Act